pdf/zfs_exporter/README.md

 usage: zfs_exporter [<flags>]

 Flags:
-  -h, --help              Show context-sensitive help (also try --help-long and
+  -h, --help                 Show context-sensitive help (also try --help-long and --help-man).
-                          --help-man).
       --collector.dataset-filesystem
-                          Enable the dataset-filesystem collector (default:
+                             Enable the dataset-filesystem collector (default: enabled)
-                          enabled)
       --collector.dataset-snapshot
-                          Enable the dataset-snapshot collector (default:
+                             Enable the dataset-snapshot collector (default: disabled)
-                          disabled)
       --collector.dataset-volume
                              Enable the dataset-volume collector (default: enabled)
       --collector.pool       Enable the pool collector (default: enabled) --web.listen-address=":9134"
                              Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"
                              Path under which to expose metrics.
       --deadline=8s          Maximum duration that a collection should run before returning cached data.
 Should be set to a value shorter than your scrape timeout duration.
-The current collection run will continue and update the cache when complete (default: 8s)
+The current collection run will continue and update the cache when complete (default: 8s) --pool=POOL ...
-      --pool=POOL ...
 Name of the pool(s) to collect, repeat for multiple pools (default: all pools).
+      --exclude=EXCLUDE ...
+Exclude datasets/snapshots/volumes that match the provided regex (e.g.
+                             '^rpool/docker/'), may be specified multiple times.
-      --log.level="info"  Only log messages with the given severity or above.
-                          Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"
+      --log.level=info       Only log messages with the given severity or above.
+One of: [debug, info, warn, error]
-                          Set the log target and format.
-Example:
-                          "logger:syslog?appname=bob&local=7" or
-                          "logger:stdout?json=true"
-      --version           Show application version.
+      --log.format=logfmt    Output format of log messages.
+One of: [logfmt, json] --version              Show application version.
 ```

 Collectors that are enabled by default can be negated by prefixing the flag with `--no-*`, ie: